polundrra/mychat/README.md

-#MYCHAT
+# MYCHAT

 Chat-server

-###Quickstart
+### Quickstart

 `git clone github.com/polundrra/mychat`

 `docker-compose up -d`

 Server will start listening HTTP on port 9000.
 Database will be available on port 5432.
-Database starts without any data, but it's mounted on data folder.
+Database starts without any data, but will be mounted on data folder.
 Any changes are persistent over restarts.